 AUTONOMOUS DICTA PREVENTION SECURITY (2022) – prevents dicta from occurring to any number of human hosts, to ensure that legal cases do not have illegal acts in them, that others have used to perform criminal acts towards CRYPTONYM[:INVENTOR:].

-AUTONOMOUS CASE PREVENTION SECURITY SYSTEMS (2022) – ensures that false case is not in any system, and ensures any false case that was ever created or filed in any way launches investigations into the officials that created it or filed it, to investigate them for court fraud, to ensure that false cases are never filed, and prosecutes and charges them and sentences them.
+AUTONOMOUS CASE PREVENTION SECURITY SYSTEMS (2022) – ensures that false case is not in any system and ensures any false case that was ever created or filed in any way launches investigations into the officials that created it or filed it, to investigate them for court fraud, to ensure that false cases are never filed, and prosecutes and charges them and sentences them.

 PENTAGON PROGRAM PROTECTIVE SYSTEMS